Luit Bieringa: Museum career

-From 2003 until 2012 Bieringa served on the board of the The Physics Room.
+From 2003 until 2012 Bieringa served on the board of The Physics Room.

 Film career

 Bieringa's career as a film director began in 2006 with the release of Ans Westra – Private Journeys / Public Signposts, a documentary about the photographer Ans Westra produced by Bieringa's wife, Jan Bieringa.

 This director-producer partnership continued with the making of three more arts documentaries: